elidoran/node-cio/README.md

 ### Usage: Client/Server Transformer

-Uses a transform to process input from the server and send results back to the server.
+Uses a transform to process input from the socket and send results back to the socket.

 ```javascript
 var transform = getSomeTransform();